South Carolina Gamecocks: Club Baseball

+Club Boxing

+Club Boxing, founded in 2016 hosts a yearly tournament among students at South Carolina and Clemson.
+They also host sparring events with other local universities and gyms.

 Titles, coaches, and facilities

-The Gamecocks have won twelve national team championships: 2017, 2022, and 2024 NCAA Championships in women's basketball; 2010 & 2011 NCAA Championships in baseball; 2002 NCAA Championship in women's outdoor track & field; 2005, 2007, and 2015 National Championships in women's equestrian; and 2005, 2006, and 2007 Hunt Seat National Championships in women's equestrian.
+The Gamecocks have won thirteen national team championships: 2017, 2022, and 2024 NCAA Championships in women's basketball; 2010 & 2011 NCAA Championships in baseball; 2002 NCAA Championship in women's outdoor track & field; 2005, 2007, 2015, and 2026 National Championships in women's equestrian; and 2005, 2006, and 2007 Hunt Seat National Championships in women's equestrian.
 Also, the men's and women's track & field teams have produced many NCAA individual champions, world championship medalists, and Olympic medalists.
 The baseball and basketball teams have also produced Olympic medalists.

 Other significant accomplishments include 2010 SEC Eastern Division Champions in football, NCAA runner-up four times in women's track & field (2000, 2001, 2003, 2005), NCAA runner-up four times in baseball (1975, 1977, 2002, 2012), 1993 NCAA runner-up in men's soccer, 2005 & 2006 NIT champions in men's basketball, and the 1980 Heisman Trophy winner George Rogers.

 The University of South Carolina maintains a range of modern athletic facilities that rank among the best in collegiate sports.
 The Long Family Football Operations Center, a 110,000-square-foot complex, houses advanced training, recovery, and nutrition areas for the football program.
 Williams–Brice Stadium, known for its energetic atmosphere, has undergone major renovations featuring upgraded suites and video displays.
 Other notable venues include the Rice Athletics Center, which serves as the administrative hub for athletics, and a 17-acre golf practice facility.
 These investments reflect the university’s ongoing commitment to athlete development, performance, and the overall fan experience.